khalby786/REHeader/README.md

+# REHeader

-# GitHub Profile README Header Image Generator
+GitHub Profile README Header Image Generator

 *That's a very long name.
 By the time I finish reading the title, a whole day will be over.*